Improve Your Diet and Nutrition!

-Nutrient dense foods are those which have multiple essential nutrients in them, such as phytochemicals, fiber, vitamins and minerals.
+Nutrient dense foods are those which have multiple essential nutrients in them, such as phytochemicals, fiber, vitamins, and minerals.
 This includes, but is not limited to, natural whole foods.
 By only eating foods that contain a good amount of valuable nutrients your body will be healthier and run at a high level of performance.

 Some processed foods and supplements also contain numerous essential nutrients that can make it easier to reach your daily needs.
 To be a nutrient dense processed food there should be minimal processing, a reasonably low sodium (Na+) content, multiple essential nutrients present, and have no engineered substance in them such as high fructose corn syrup or unnatural Trans fat.
-Even with these stipulations it is relatively easy to find packaged foods that have good nutrient content.
+Even with these stipulations, it is relatively easy to find packaged foods that have good nutrient content.
 To make sure a food has valuable nutrients and not unnatural substances, quickly read the ingredient list and nutrition facts.
-Some common foods to avoid are most bread or wheat products, canned foods, processed meats, fried foods, desserts and candies.
+Some common foods to avoid are most bread or wheat products, canned foods, processed meats, fried foods, desserts, and candies.

-Supplements can also be valuable, but are not necessary.
-Supplements were designed to aid people with illnesses that needed more of specific nutrients.
+Supplements can also be valuable but are not necessary.
+Supplements were designed to aid people with illnesses that needed more specific nutrients.
 As supplements were seen to be effective, they are now presented to the world.
 Most people, who do not have a nutrient deficient illness, do not need any supplements to be healthy or perform well, but they can be helpful.
-Before taking any supplement, you should consult with someone who knows about the effects of each of its ingredients, such as a medical practitioner, and do research from a knowledgeable source.
+Before taking any supplement, you should consult with someone who knows about the effects of each of its ingredients, such as a medical practitioner and does research from a knowledgeable source.
 By only eating foods that contain a good amount of valuable nutrients your body will be healthier and run at a high level of performance.

 Tip: Organic does not mean healthy.
 Organic products have the potential to carry more nutrients but may be just as bad for you as the processed version.
 Think and read the labels before making a logical decision about if any food is healthy in your opinion and towards your goals.

-Your basal metabolic rate is the amount of energy, or calories, your body uses just to survive by maintaining its current state.
-The greater this number is the more calories your body needs to survive, or maintain its current state.
+Your Basal Metabolic Rate is the amount of energy or calories, your body uses just to survive throughout the day by maintaining its current state.
+The greater this number is the more calories your body needs to survive daily.
 The more it is raised, the more calories you can afford to eat each day.

-These two can work together when increasing training stimulus.
+These two can work together when increasing the training stimulus.
 Your body wants to do what is best for survival, so it does not care to build unnecessary muscle mass unless it needs too.
-Muscle is calorically expensive to maintain compared to other tissues so there must be a reason for your body to build or maintain it for survival.
+Muscle is calorically expensive to maintain compared to other tissues so there must be a reason for your body to build muscle or maintain it for survival.
 As long as you create enough stress for your body to need muscle growth for healthy survival, it will.

 An important thing to remember about calorie expenditure is cardio burns calories today, while muscle burns calories forever.
 It is a caloric investment to build muscle.
 To maintain your investment you must have enough activity to stimulate its use.
 This is where increasing daily activity comes in to play.